How do I track my money? (Simple ways to understand what is going on)

 Now we move onto where it is all going.
 This will likely be the most enlightening as we often think we know where our money is going but often have very few of the details.

-Tracking spending is a pivotal action to take to understand what, where, when and how you are spending your money.
+Tracking spending is pivotal to understanding what, where, when and how you spend your money.

 What you spend your money on will help you see the categories, i.e. food, travel, rent.
 What most of your money is being spent on.
 This could be very enlightening if you realise your spending most of your money on things you can’t even remember buying.

-If you buy lunches or food for work while you are at work, you might be surprised how quickly eating out even for small snacks, or meals mount up.
+If you buy lunches or food for work while at work, you might be surprised how quickly eating out, even for small snacks or meals, mount up.

 Where your spending your money will hint at your habits also.
 Is most of your money going on one or two stores?
 Is this because the store is on your way to work or right buy your office?
 Is most of your spending online?